 Industries Qatar and its group companies are firmly committed to be exemplary in contributing to our community and engaging in its development.
-The Company, as one of the largest industrial conglomerates in the region and listed on Qatar Exchange, works towards achieving economic and operational integration among its group companies in support of the State's strategy of national economic development.
-Through its group companies/joint ventures, IQ contributes significantly to the comprehensive economic social welfare, development, environmental protection, job creation.
+The Company, as one of the largest industrial conglomerates in the region and listed on Qatar Stock Exchange, works towards achieving economic and operational integration among its group companies in support of the State's strategy of national economic development.
+Through its group companies/ joint ventures, IQ contributes significantly to the comprehensive economic development, social welfare, environmental protection, job creation.
 The Company continues its efforts towards raising public awareness on matters that it considers not only important for the sustainable future of the country, but also aligned with IQ values by taking initiatives in areas such as:

-- 1. Health, Safety and Environment: Establish and promote safety culture and measures, emergency preparedness, occupational health, HSE training, operational excellence, energy efficiency, environment management and environmental compliance by taking steps to reduce emissions, water management, waste management, and continuous investment in environmental projects to rationalize and make efficient use of the natural resources and minimize environmental impact. - People: Qatarization programs in line with QNV 2030 (partnership with educational institutions, internships, career fairs), diversified workforce, employee retention, training and development, promoting health and fitness and sports activities etc., and - Community: Support local procurement and country's economic development through participation in QatarEnergy's localization strategy (Tawteen) program initiated with the objective to maximize the sustainable in-country value creation, upskill local talent, develop local suppliers and contractors and promote incountry private investment (approximately 72% of the total spending on procurements by group companies went for local procurement during 2020).
-In addition to community awareness activities such as fitness campaigns, donations, partnerships with non-profit and charitable societies.
+- 1. Health, Safety and Environment: Establish and promote safety culture and measures, manage and assess HSE related risks, analyze operational risks, emergency preparedness, occupational health, pre-employment health assessments, routine health surveillance, HSE training, operational excellence, energy efficiency, environment management and environmental compliance by taking steps to reduce emissions, water management and recycling, waste management, recycling and disposal, and continuous investment in environmental projects to rationalize and make efficient use of the natural resources and minimize environmental impact. - 2.
+People: Qatarization programs in line with QNV 2030 (partnership with educational institutions, internships, career fairs), diversified workforce, employee retention, training and development, promoting health and fitness and sports activities etc., and

+3. Community: Support local procurement and country's economic development through participation in QatarEnergy's localization strategy (Tawteen) program initiated with the objective to maximize the sustainable incountry value creation, upskill local talent, develop local suppliers and contractors and promote in-country private investment (approximately 63% of the total spending on procurements by group companies went for local procurement during 2021).
+In addition to community awareness activities such as fitness campaigns, donations, partnerships with nonprofit and charitable societies, educational institutions, blood donation campaigns and tree plantation activities etc.